cornelius-muhatia/spring-chasis-resource/readme.md

 - 400 on validation error
 - 404 for entities that don't exist

-> If an id field is present on the entity it will be reset to null.

 ### Update Resource
 Used to update entities by saving new changes to the edited record entity.
 For edited record to work The following annotation must be present on the relevant fields to be used to store changes;
 - @EditEntity used to store the name of the entity being updated preferably should be a string For example